grommunio/gromox/doc/glossary.rst

 	are root-last using comma (``CN=Users,DC=example,DC=com``).
 Different
 	ESSDN have been identified, see below.

-ESSDN.User (Addressbook entry)
+ESSDN.User (Addressbook entry) in Exchange
-	Typical form: ``/o=myexch/ou=EAG/cn=Recipients/cn=<guid>-<cn>``.
+	Typical form:
+	``/o=myexch/ou=EAG/cn=Recipients/cn=<guid-32nibbles>-<cn>`` and
+	``/o=myexch/ou=EAG/cn=Recipients/cn=user<8nibbles>``.
+It can be found
+	in MSAD in the ``legacyExchangeDN`` attribute of a user object.
 	``myexch`` is a name chosen by the administrator during Gromox or Exchange installation.
-The GUID part exists to accomodate multiple users with same Common Name in the groupware system.
-In MSAD, the user ESSDN can be found in the ``legacyExchangeDN`` attribute of the LDAP object.
-The user/ABK ESSDN is used to open a particular store.
-	(Autodiscover is used to resolve SPN/email addresses to user ESSDNs as necessary).
+The 8-nibble form is used when <cn> contains reserved characters like '/', '=', non-ASCII or (presumably also) non-printable.
+The GUID part probably exists to accomodate multiple users with same Common Name in the LDAP tree/forest.
+It is unclear if the GUID is flatlsb32 or host32.
+It is unclear if the 32-bit userid is le32 or be32.
+In the ropLogon ROP, the user/ABK ESSDN is used to open a particular store.
+(Autodiscover is used ahead of time to resolve SPN/email addresses to user ESSDNs as necessary.)
+Logon to public stores happens with the user's ESSDN plus a flag bit, rather than the public store's ESSDN.

+ESSDN.User in Gromox
+	Typical form for private and public stores respectively:
+	``/o=myexch/ou=EAG/cn=Recipients/cn=<leuint32-domid><leuint32-userid>-<localpart>``,
+	``/o=myexch/ou=EAG/cn=Recipients/cn=<leuint32-domid>00000000-<domainpart>``.

 ESSDN.Server
 	Typical form:
 	``/o=myexch/ou=EAG/cn=Configuration/cn=Servers/cn=SRV-EXCHANGE-01``.
 In
-	MSAD, the server ESSDN can be found in the ``msExchHomeServer`` attribute of the LDAP object.
+	MSAD, the server ESSDN can be found in the ``msExchHomeServer`` attribute of a user object.
 This ESSDN kind does not appear to be used outside of MSAD.

 ESSDN.MailboxServer
 	Typical form: